macist-m/pizza/README.md

 * Fire up docker and in this project's root run ~ docker-composer up -d
 * It will take awhile and then enter the shell by ~  docker-compose exec php-fpm /bin/bash
 * With in the shell ~ php artisan optimize & ~ php artisan migrate
-* Visit 127.0.0.1:8080/register and create an acoount and login
+* Go to 127.0.0.1:8081/register and create an acoount and login
 * You can close down the docker and delete all containers by ~ docker-compose down -v